 Because online retailers can operate and serve almost any geographic area, refund policies are much more flexible.
 Many retailers see this as a positive, using the opportunity to streamline refunds across the board.

 Lastly, when done with care and consideration, your process of refunding customers can be beneficial to your business.
-Many reports show that almost half of customers (45%) who go online to return an item, will end up making an additional purchase while they’re there.
+Many reports show that clients who go online to return an item, will end up making an additional purchase while they’re there.

 While online customers expect great refund and return options, sometimes managing it all can be a hassle for business owners.
 Dealing with returns is not always easy; it is costly to keep inspecting, repackaging, and restocking returned items.

 This is why many online retailers have turned to other available options, like rebranded currency.
 A business can give a customer the option of refunding the original payment while sweetening the deal with an offer of rebranded currency.
 This often looks like a refund through merchandise credit or store credit of higher value, if the customer is willing to forego getting the refund back to their original payment.

 As it turns out, many customers are on board with this.
 Everyone from small retailers to giants like Amazon routinely offer discounts on refunds if the customer opts for their money back in the form of store credit.
 This incentive can help keep a lid on the costs associated with refunds while encouraging customers to continue purchasing with your brand.

 We all know that tracking online shipments is important.
 Customers worry about where their items are and when they’re going to get there.
 And yet, one major customer complaint continues to be package tracking – nobody wants their shipments to get lost.

 Companies traditionally do a great job of tracking package delivery on the way to the customer.
 However, the reverse is not always the case.
 According to Channel Advisor, 97 percent of retailers offer to track a shipment for deliveries, yet only 7 percent will offer the same for returns.